Mirror a Yum Repository on Oracle Linux

 Sync Repositories to the Local Yum Mirror

 Administrators can mirror any repository available on the Oracle Linux yum server, provided the definition exists in /etc/yum.repos.d on the mirror server.
 This ability includes repositories for mixed clients such as Oracle Linux 9 and Oracle Linux 7.
-For more details on configuring for hybrid clients, see the Oracle Linux documentation links at the end of this lab.
+For more details on configuring for hybrid clients, see the Oracle Linux documentation links at the end of this tutorial.

 1. Mirror the designated repository to the base directory.